 ---|---|

-PURPOSE AND CONDITIONS | Encourage long-term value creation for shareholders and sustainability The Plan is subject to malus/clawback conditions and 50% of the shares granted are restricted for 2 years after the grant date; for the CEO/GM, this is equivalent, in the event of shares granted annually equal to the value of the LTI awarded, to a shareholding objective, achievable within 2 years, of an value equal to 1.5 times the fixed remuneration. |
+PURPOSE AND CONDITIONS | Encourage long-term value creation for shareholders and sustainability.
+The Plan is subject to malus/clawback conditions and 50% of the shares granted are restricted for 2 years after the grant date; for the CEO/GM, this is equivalent, in the event of shares granted annually equal to the value of the LTI awarded, to a shareholding objective, achievable within 2 years, of a value equal to 1.5 times the fixed remuneration. |

 CRITERIA AND PARAMETERS | No. of shares awarded Determined by the ratio between the monetary value and the price of the award, calculated as the average of the daily prices recorded in the four months before the month in which the Board approves the award.
-Three-year targets 1) 25% Market Target: linked to Total Shareholder Return (relative); 2) 40% Economic and Financial Target: Organic Free Cash Flow (absolute); 3) 35% Environmental Sustainability and Energy Transition Targets (absolute), structured as follows: 3.1) 10% Decarbonisation Target: upstream net GHG emissions Scope 1 and Scope 2 equity; 3.2) 15% Energy Transition Objective: electricity generation production from 3.3) 10% Circular Economy Target: vertical integration of agribusiness.
-Performance measurement over a 3-year period • Relative parameters: measured against the Peer Group of six European energy companies (Shell, TotalEnergies, BP, Repsol, Equinor and OMV). • Absolute parameters: (FCF, Decarbonisation, Energy transition and Circular economy): measured against targets set in the Strategic Plan.
-No. of shares granted at the end of the vesting period Determined as a function of performance over 3 years applying a variable multiplier between 40% (threshold) and 180% (maximum) of the number of awarded shares. |
+Three-year targets (for the 2025 award, Plan targets were adjusted in line with the evolution of Eni’s strategies and stakeholder interests, as well as best practices for the sector) 1) 25% Market Target: Total Shareholder Return (relative); 2) 40% Financial and Equity Targets (absolute): 25% Organic Free Cash Flow and 15% Leverage; 3) 35% Environmental Sustainability and Energy Transition Targets (absolute): 20% GHG net emissions upstream Scope 1 and 2 equity and 15% Bio-jet fuel production capacity.
+Performance measurement over a 3-year period • Relative parameters: measured against the Peer Group of six European energy companies (Shell, TotalEnergies, BP, Repsol, Equinor and OMV); • Absolute parameters: measured against targets set in the Strategic Plan.
+No. of shares assigned at the end of the vesting period Determined as a function of performance over 3 years applying a variable multiplier between 40% (threshold) and 180% (maximum value) of the number of shares attributed. |

-INCENTIVE LEVEL | CEO: • Value of awarded shares: up to a max amount equal to 150% of total fixed remuneration. • Value of granted shares: - threshold of 60% of fixed remuneration; - target of 183.75% of fixed remuneration; - max.
-270% of fixed remuneration.
-MSRs: • Value of awarded shares: depending on the level of the role, up to 75% of fixed remuneration. • Value of granted shares: depending on the level of the role, up to 135% of fixed remuneration.
-N.B: the monetary values are net of the impact of any changes in the stock price. |
+INCENTIVE LEVEL | CEO: • CValue of awarded shares: up to a max amount equal to 150% of total fixed remuneration. • Value of granted shares: - threshold of 60% of fixed remuneration; - target of 183.75% of fixed remuneration; - maximum 270% of fixed remuneration.
+MSRs: • Value of awarded shares: depending on the level of the role, up to 75% of fixed remuneration; • Value of granted shares: depending on the level of the role, up to 135% of fixed remuneration.
+NB: the monetary values are net of the impact of any changes in the stock price |

 EMPLOYEE STOCK OWNERSHIP PLAN 2024-2026 | |